IntersectMBO/cardano-node/trace-dispatcher/docs/trace-dispatcher.md

                         trAddBlock
 ```

-If the combinators are applied multiple times to a single trace, only the innermost application affects it -- the rest of them is ignored.
+If the combinators are applied multiple times to a single trace, only the outermost application affects it -- the rest of them is ignored.

 ```haskell
 traceWith (setSeverity Warning trAddBlock) (IgnoreBlockOlderThanK b)
 ```

-In addition, the __annotated severity__ of a particular traces can be further overriden by configuration, at the __tracer namespace__ granularity -- which allows to put them above or below the __global severity cutoff__, effectively either enabling or disabling them.
+In addition, the __severity context__ of a particular trace can be further overriden by configuration, at the __tracer namespace__ granularity -- which allows to put them above or below the __global severity cutoff__, effectively either enabling or disabling them.

-`Info` is the default __annotated severity__, in the absence of trace annotations or configured severity overrides.
+`Info` is the default __severity__, in the absence of trace context or configured severity overrides.

 See [Severity filtering implementation](#Severity-filtering-implementation) for a more formal explanation of semantics.